prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part6.md

 ## **Introduction**

-Prepare a test-ready low-fidelity prototype, either as a paper prototype or a digital wireframe, based on your predefined scenario and information architecture (IA).
+Prepare a test-ready low-fidelity prototype paper prototype, based on your predefined scenario and information architecture (IA).
 This exercise will help you validate your app concept's usability, ensuring users can seamlessly navigate through the intended workflow.

 ## **Instructions**

+### 1. Prototype Development

+- Finalize your low-fidelity prototype.
-1. **Platform**: Decide on a platform - iOS or Android.
+- Decide on a platform: iOS or Android.
-2. **Prototyping Tool**: Use the [Paper screen template](http://sneakpeekit.com) for crafting your prototype.
+- Utilize the [Paper screen template](http://sneakpeekit.com) for crafting your prototype.
-3. **Layout and Navigation**: Use your IA as a guide to sketch out the necessary app screens.
-Collaborate with a partner to test your prototype's layout and navigation.
-Ensure the user can effortlessly traverse the app's workflow.
+- Reference your IA to draft the necessary app screens.

+### 2. In-Class Testing and Feedback

+- Engage with your classmates to test your app concept during class.
+  - Conduct concept testing with a minimum of 3 classmates.
+- Document all feedback gathered during the concept testing phase.

+### 3. Refinement and Enhancements

+- Implement design improvements based on the feedback acquired.

+### 4. Documentation

+- Integrate all screens into your Figma file.
+- Annotate each screen clearly, providing a succinct description of your task flow.

 ## **Concept Testing**